Tom Brady shared a hype video ahead of tonight's Patriots-Titans Wild Card game

 The Patriots' quarterback shared a hype video on Twitter ahead of the heated matchup, making it clear that he and his team are more than ready for the game.

 The video, captioned "It's too late to be scared," included clips of lions along with footage of the Patriots' game highlights.
-It also features a voice-over comparing the Patriots to a lion, suggesting they are both the kings of the jungle.
+It also features a voice-over by Christopher Walken from his monologue in the movie "Poolhall Junkies," comparing the Patriots to a lion which suggests they are both the kings of the jungle.

 The Patriots have played in the Wild Card round three times and failed to win the Superbowl -- or make it to the game -- during any of those seasons.
 Their last Wild Card playoff was in 2009.